terraghegyr/how-hot-is-it/README.md

 - Go `*_test.go` files stay under `server/` alongside the code — Go requires tests in the same package to reach unexported identifiers.
 Only the agent's shell tests and fixtures live under `test/`.

-## Manual checks (not automated)

-These need real hardware, network, or a browser and are verified by hand:

-1. `agent.sh` on real Intel (coretemp) and AMD (k10temp) hosts.
-2. A real Telegram message delivered **from inside the scratch container** (CA certs are copied into the image for this).
-3. Two machines rendering as two series in one chart with a working legend toggle and threshold line.
-4. Killing the network mid-POST leaves no hung cron processes (`curl -m 5`).